chaoge525/soafee_demo/documentation/builds.rst

   kas build meta-ewaol-config/kas/n1sdp.yml:meta-ewaol-config/kas/sdk.yml

-In this example, the SDK images produced by the kas build will be found at:
+In this example, the SDK produced image by the kas build will be found at:
-``build/tmp/deploy/images/n1sdp/ewaol-image-[docker|podman]-sdk-n1sdp.*``.
+``build/tmp/deploy/images/n1sdp/ewaol-image-sdk-n1sdp.*``.
-To deploy the generated images, please refer to the :ref:`quickstart_deploy_on_n1sdp` section.
+To deploy the generated image, please refer to the :ref:`quickstart_deploy_on_n1sdp` section.